Health & Wellness

 Although commonly prescribed for osteoarthritis, Deramaxx is sometimes given after orthopedic surgery or for other painful conditions, too.

-“This medication can improve a pet's quality of life as they experience less pain and get to do more of the things that they love,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“This medication can improve a pet's quality of life as they experience less pain and get to do more of the things that they love,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 The once-a-day chewable tablet can even make a nice treat for your pup — but only if your vet has prescribed it.